Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 Using the existing reports from the stakeholders, see if you can get to the same numbers.
 This might uncover source data issues and defintion questions.
 Keep a running record of any potential issues I find that should be discussed with stakeholders

 The steps in this process:
-- Compare raw data first without transformations
+- Compare raw data first without transformations - i.e. just write SQL queries that should output the same results.
 - Understand the logic deeply and verify with users
 - Implement the new logic step by step - don't change too much at the same time